geek-cookbook/geek-cookbook/manuscript/recipies/miniflux.md

+hero: Miniflux - A recipe for a lightweight minimalist RSS reader

 # Miniflux

 Miniflux is a lightweight RSS reader, developed by [Frédéric Guillot](https://github.com/fguillot).
 (Who also happens to be the developer of the favorite Open Source Kanban app, [Kanboard](https://kanboard.net/))